-Propagating lavender is most successful when using semi-ripe cuttings from the current year’s growth but soft-wood cuttings can be used too.
+Propagating lavender is most successful when using semi-ripe cuttings from the current year’s growth.
 Lavender easily takes root so it’s an economical way to create more plants for free.

 Since lavender prefers drier conditions, it’s very happy growing in pots.
-Breathable terracotta types with a 12-18” diameter are best.
-Grow lavender in a free-draining mixture that incorporates one part vermiculite or grit with two parts multi-purpose compost.
-Top dress with grit and feed with an organic slow-release feed in the summer.
+Breathable terracotta pots with a 12-18” diameters are best.
+Grow English lavender in a free-draining mixture that incorporates one-part vermiculite or grit with two parts multi-purpose compost.
+Top dress with grit.

-When growing in pots, keep lavender watered through the warmer month but drier in the winter.
-Remember that lavender doesn’t like wet feet and winter temperatures aren’t conducive to evaporating the excess off.
+When growing in pots, keep English lavender watered through the warmer months but drier in the winter.
+Remember that it doesn’t like wet feet and cooler temperatures aren’t conducive to evaporating the excess off.
 If you have a greenhouse place your potted lavender inside for the winter.
 They’ll be happier for the slightly warmer temperature.

-Tie the stems into bunches and hang in a cool, dark, and dry place.
-They’ll be ready to use within one to two weeks.
-Lavender loses its color in the sunlight so be aware of this while drying fresh lavender, or infusing the buds into oil.
+Tie the stems into bunches about ¾-1” in diameter and hang in a cool, dark, and dry place.
+They should be fully dried within two weeks.
+Lavender loses its color in the sunlight so be aware of this while drying it or infusing the buds into oil.